mysociety/alaveteli/docs/running/admin_manual.md

 <strong>To attach a censor rule to a request</strong>, go to the admin page for the
-request, scroll to the bottom of the page, and click the "New censor rule (for this request only)" button.
+request, scroll to the bottom of the page, and click the "New censor rule" button.
 On the following page, enter the text that you want to replace e.g. 'some private info', the text you wish to replace it with e.g. '[private info has been hidden]', and a comment letting other admins know why you have hidden the information.